 • Fear of losing control or impending doom

-Though these sensations can be alarming, panic attacks often subside on their own within 20 to 30 minutes.
-The abrupt nature of panic attacks—emerging with no clear trigger—sets them apart from more gradually building worry that defines other anxiety experiences.
+Though alarming, panic attacks often subside on their own within 20 to 30 minutes.
+Their abrupt nature—emerging with no clear trigger—sets them apart from gradually building worry.

 How Anxiety Attacks Are Commonly Viewed